rgilks/pongo/ARTICLE.md

 ## Why Pong?

-In 1972, Atari released *Pong*, effectively launching the video game industry.
-Today, it serves as an excellent case study for multiplayer networking.
+In 1972, Atari released *Pong*, effectively kicking off the video game industry.
+More than fifty years later, it turns out to be a great test case for multiplayer networking.

-Why?
-Because it demands precision.

-In many modern games, small amounts of latency can be masked by animation or game design.
-But in Pong, the physics are simple and transparent.
-The ball moves quickly, and if your paddle isn't exactly where you expect it to be, the experience suffers immediately.
+In many modern games, latency can be masked with animation, camera tricks, or generous hitboxes.
+Pong gives you none of that.
+The physics are simple, the ball is fast, and if your paddle isn’t exactly where you expect it to be, you feel it immediately.

-It requires:
+It demands:
-1.  **Precise movement**: High-frequency input sampling.
+1. **Precise movement** — high-frequency input sampling.
-2.  **Instant feedback**: Minimal perceived latency.
+2. **Instant feedback** — minimal perceived latency.
-3.  **State validation**: Preventing state divergence between client and server.
+3. **State validation** — preventing the client and server from drifting apart.

-If I can solve these problems for a browser-based Pong using serverless infrastructure, the same patterns apply to more complex games.
+If I can make this work for a browser-based Pong running entirely on serverless infrastructure, the same patterns apply to much more complex games.

+---

 ## The Architecture: One Codebase, Two Worlds

-When building **Pongo**, a recreation of this classic, the goal was to explore a specific technical challenge: **How can we deliver a smooth, 60FPS experience while maintaining a secure, authoritative server?**
+When building **Pongo**, my goal wasn’t just to recreate a classic — it was to explore a very specific question:

+**How do you deliver a smooth 60FPS experience while still keeping a secure, authoritative server?**

-The answer lay in a "Universal App" architecture powered by **[Rust](https://www.rust-lang.org/)**, **[WebAssembly (WASM)](https://webassembly.org/)**, and **[Cloudflare Durable Objects](https://developers.cloudflare.com/durable-objects/)**.
+The solution I landed on was a kind of “universal app” architecture, built with **Rust**, **WebAssembly (WASM)**, and **Cloudflare Durable Objects**.

-Most multiplayer games strive to share code between client and server, but language barriers often get in the way.
-By writing the core logic in Rust, I can compile it to WebAssembly to run in two very different places:
+Most multiplayer games try to share logic between client and server, but language boundaries usually get in the way.
+By writing the core game logic in Rust, I can compile it to WebAssembly and run the *same code* in two very different environments:

-1.  **The Browser**: Rendering at 120Hz+ with WebGPU.
+1. **The Browser** — rendering at 120Hz+ with WebGPU.
-2.  **The Edge**: Running in a Cloudflare Durable Object at 60Hz.
+2. **The Edge** — running inside a Cloudflare Durable Object at a fixed 60Hz.

 ```mermaid
 graph TD